-Internship has been designed to provide the students an opportunity to integrate and reinforce the knowledge that they have acquired from the courses in the classroom with actual practice under competent supervision by experienced public health practitioners.
-It is compulsory for all students of MPH.
-Students may do their internship in any governmental or nongovernmental agencies working in the field of health and development other than their parent institutions.
-A written consent from the head of the respective institution/concerned authority must be submitted to the Deputy Registrar to obtain the clearance letter from the institute.
+The last two months of the fourth semester consist of an internship placement.
+This is compulsory for all MPH students.
+Internship has been designed to provide students with an opportunity to integrate and reinforce the knowledge that they have acquired from the courses in the classroom with actual practice under competent supervision by experienced public health practitioners.
+Students may do their internship in any governmental or nongovernmental organisations other than their parent institutions, in the field of health and development.

-Students must provide the following to the academic division before leaving for internship
+Students must provide two copies of the following information to the academic office, AMCHSS before leaving for internship:

-- Detailed contact address with contact nos. of the organization/institution of the internship. - Name/address/contact numbers (including mobile phone) of the mentor/supervisor in the organization/institution that they are placed in. - Student's own contact numbers, including mobile number.
+- A written communication permitting the student's internship by the head of the institution/concerned authority - Detailed contact address with contact numbers of the organisation/institution of the internship. - Name, address and contact details (including phone number and e-mail id of mentor/supervisor in the organisation/institution that they are placed in - Student's own contact information, including updated phone number/s at which they can be contacted.

-The faculty members will provide assistance to seek internships for those students who are unable to find a placement.
-The faculty who guided the dissertation research would be in charge of monitoring the internship of their respective students.
+Faculty members will provide assistance to seek internships for those students who are unable to find a placement.
+The faculty member who guided a student's dissertation research will be incharge of monitoring the internship of her/his respective students.
+Effectively, every candidate must undergo seven complete weeks of internship to be eligible for course completion.

-Every student is required to send a certificate of completion indicating satisfactory completion of the internship, period of internship, an evaluation of the student's work from the organization placed in, failing which the provisional certificate of completion will not be issued.
-A short written report of the work undertaken during internship with a certificate of the mentor/ supervisor in the organization placed in validating the attendance, work assessment etc. should also be sent to the Academic Division as part of completion of internship requirement.
-It is the responsibility of the student to make sure that these documents reached the Deputy Registrar before December 30 of that academic year
+Every student is required to send a certificate of completion indicating satisfactory completion of the internship, period of internship, an evaluation of the student's work from the organisation placed in, failing which the certificate of course completion will not be issued.